The former General Post Office of Malaysia - An Indo-Saracenic building without domes

 Former General Post Office

-The former General Post Office Building
+The former General Post-Office Building

 The former General Post-Office Building (above picture) is often mistaken for part of the Sultan Abdul Samad Building perhaps because they are situated adjacent to each other and striking similarities in their design.
 But the former General Post-Office is by no means part of the Sultan Abdul Samad Building.
 In fact the former General Post-Office was completed in 1907, ten years after the Sultan Abdul Samad Building was completed.
 It was where the General Post Office was housed until 1984 when GPO moved to the new building at Dayabumi Complex.